hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 * All the plots will be generated using functions from the source code.
 Additional plots as needed will be generated using matplotlib/seaborn.
     - The plots generated will show the distribution of the recovered parameters and where the true parameters fall within that distribution.
-Or where the recovered parameters fall within the confidence intervals of the "true" parameters assumed in simulating the data.
+    - Plots will show the proportion of estimates where the true parameters fall within some percentile confidence interval (e.g. 95th percentile) around the estimate.
 * Tables will be generated as markdown tables, html tables, or any other way if found easier
     - The tables will show the different statistics about each of the recovered parameters.
 These tables will relate to the produced diagrams.
 * The diagrams that will be shown are causal diagrams showing the data generating process.